pact-foundation/docs.pact.io/website/docs/pact_nirvana/step_4.md

 ### Consumer pipeline

 The following diagram shows what a fully fledged Pact supported release pipeline might look like for a consumer.
-During this step of the set up guide, we are going just going to cover publishing the pact, and configuring the webhook.
+During this step of the set up guide, we are just going to cover publishing the pact, and configuring the webhook.
 The other parts of this pipeline will be covered in later steps.

 ![Consumer release pipeline](/img/advanced-pact-workshop-diagrams-consumer-pipeline.png)